utdata/icj-class/js/js-class-04.md

 - Save your file and refresh the page.
 - Click the "Make name" button and it should update the `<h3>` tag.
 - Put your own names into the text boxes and hit the button and it should change the headline.
-- Now that the form is working, you might remove the default values for King Aragorn in the names.
+- Now that the form is working, you can remove the default values for King Aragorn in the names.

 ---